 Another reason for the current political and economic instability is that previous politicians implemented poor policies that ended up hurting citizens more than helping them.

 For example, in 2021, the Sri Lankan government banned chemical fertilizers to push the country toward a fully organic agricultural industry.
 This forced the country to rely on imports for food.

 Former President Gotabaya Rajapaksa recently apologized for the measure, calling it a “mistake.”
 But it was too much, too soon.

 Global economic dominoes falling

-Enter the war in Ukraine to make matters worse.
-With crude prices more than doubling, Sri Lanka, which imports its oil, took a big hit.
-The country had no money in reserves to pay for the soaring oil prices, and started to run out of fuel to run the government and provide for its people.
+Enter the war in Ukraine, which makes matters even worse.
+With crude prices more than doubling, Sri Lanka took a big hit.
+The country had no money in reserves to pay for the soaring imported oil prices, and it started to run out of fuel to run the government and provide for its people.

 And then there’s inflation.
 As of press time, it’s at a record high.
 According to Bloomberg, “Sri Lanka inflation hits a record 39% as shortages persist.
 Food inflation rose 57.4% in May, non-food climbed 30.6%.”
 Moreover, the rate of the Sri Lankan rupee has suffered more than 40% devaluation.